Jaya435/cnn_inria/README.md

 https://repo.continuum.io/archive/

-For the model to work correctl the user needs:
+For the model to work correctly the user needs:
 1. Torch verison 0.4.1
 2. Cuda toolkit version 8.0.61